Ready to learn about Scrum project management?

 - Product backlog: A product backlog is the complete list of work items you need to complete in a project.
-It’s essentially a checklist of what your entire team has to do.
+It’s essentially a checklist of what your entire virtual team has to do.
 As you have to regularly incorporate customer feedback, each product backlog item has to be constantly updated and modified.

 Note: Product backlog items are usually displayed as user stories.
 User stories are descriptions of product features from the perspective of the customer.
 A user story ensures that the developers develop backlog items with the user’s perspective in mind.

 - Sprint backlog: A sprint backlog is a list of every product backlog item that your whole team will be attempting in a particular sprint.

 - Increment: The increment is the usable end product that’s released after each sprint.
 It’s essentially your sprint’s deliverable in the Scrum framework.

 There are three individual roles that are common to every Scrum team:

 - Product Owner

 - Scrum Master

 Here’s a closer look at every Scrum role, and the technical skills they bring to the table:

 1. Who Is The Product Owner In The Scrum Methodology?